Call for Presentations

 Presentation Options

-- Keynote presentation (45-minute, entire conference audience)
+- Keynote presentation (45-minute, full conference audience)

 - Breakout presentation (30-minute, small classroom session in a themed track)